-LEGL 2643 Contracts - (F).
-This course is a study of the law of commercial law: including contracts, the debtor-creditor, sales, commercial paper and secured transactions.
-Students will learn how to identify the essential elements of a particular type of commercial transaction and special focus will be given to the acquisition of practical skills in the documentation and drafting of these transactions.
-Prerequisites: Completion of ENGL 1013, LEGL 1043, and LEGL 1104 or coordinator's consent.
+LEGL 2643 Contracts - (S).
+This course is a study of the law of commercial law; including contracts, the debtor-creditor, sales, commercial transactions and special focus will be given to the acquisition of practical skills in the documentation and drafting of these transactions.
+Prerequisite: ENGL 1013, LEGL 1043, and LEGAL 1104 or coordinator's consent.